 4. When do you conduct a Phase I Environmental Site Assessment?

-A Phase I ESA should be conducted anytime you purchase a commercial or industrial property.
+For this reason, a Phase I ESA should be conducted anytime you purchase a property that is likely to come with lingering contaimination, such as commercial or industrial property.

-It’s also a good idea to have a Phase 1 done when purchasing vacant land or property adjacent to industrial or commercial uses, or when you need to evaluate the potential environmental conditions of a property.
+It’s also a good idea to have a Phase 1 done when purchasing vacant land or property adjacent to industrial or commercial uses, or when you suspect there is a need to evaluate the potential environmental conditions of a property (such as when buying land that used to be an orchard or farm).

 If a property is being acquired, a Phase I ESA must be conducted or updated 180 days before the date of property acquisition in order to obtain protection from potential environmental liability.